Valls: Geography

 Valls is the capital of the comarca of Alt Camp.
 With a population of 24,570 inhabitants in 2014, it represents more than half of the population of the county.
-It is located in the area known as Camp de Tarragona next to the River Francolí, near Reus (Baix Camp) and Tarragona (Tarragonès), the capital of the province.
+It is located next to the River Francolí, near Reus (Baix Camp) and Tarragona (Tarragonès), the capital of the Spanish province.

 Culture

 Valls is known for its culinary tradition, the feasting on calçots at what is known as a "calçotada".
 The calçots are a large type of sweet-flavoured spring onion, barbecued over a pit of flaming vines, and eaten piping hot with a sauce.
 The calçotada continues with a main course of meats and sausages grilled over the same glowing coals, and is washed down with locally produced wines.
 The calçots are only available between December and May and draw diners from as far away as Barcelona.
 The calçot is grown locally and has a "PGI" (Protected Geographical Indication) status in the same way that champagne does.

 Another cultural tradition of Valls is the practice of building "castells" at festivals, towers of people sometimes as much as ten individuals high, with each layer being supported by the people below.
 This human tower tradition originated in the Ball dels Valencians in Valls, first recorded in 1712, and later spread to nearby towns such as Vilafranca del Penedès and Tarragona, and more recently, to other parts of Catalonia.

 The composer Roberto Gerhard was born in Valls in 1896.
 He studied under Charles Koechlin in Paris and under Arnold Schoenberg in Vienna and Berlin before returning to Barcelona in 1928.
-During the Spanish Civil War he supported the Republican cause and was forced to flee the country in 1939, first to Paris and then to England where he spent the rest of his life, meanwhile his town was bombing and a lot of republican and catholic citizens killed.
+During the Spanish Civil War he supported the Republican cause and was forced to flee the country in 1939, first to Paris and then to England where he spent the rest of his life, while his town was bombarded and a lot of Republican and Catholic citizens were killed.
 His works were virtually banned from performance in Spain under Francisco Franco.
 His output included symphonies, stage works, chamber music, choral music and electronic music.

 In January 2017, Valls City Council announced the start of construction of a multimedia museum devoted to the culture of castells, called the Casteller Museum of Catalonia ("Museu Casteller de Catalunya"), marketed in English as "The Human Towers Experience".
 The project was initially launched in 2015, and is supported by the Catalan government.